mgutz/nanoc3_blog/content/2010/03-06-get_started_with_scala_sbt_and_eclipse.md

 This screencast covers how to create a `Scala` console-based project.
 I use the simple-build-tool (`sbt`) to compile, run, test and and then eclipsify a project.
-I briefly cover where to put source code, tests and how to use Eclipse to edit and debug the project.
+I briefly cover where to put source code, tests and how to edit and debug the project within the Eclipse IDE.

 ## Preqrequisites